-"Choosing Plymouth University meant I was able to stay in the beautiful South West with my family and still enjoy all that this amazing area has to offer.
+"Choosing University of Plymouth meant I was able to stay in the beautiful South West with my family and still enjoy all that this amazing area has to offer.
 It is packed full of beautiful coastal and moor walks, land and water sports, a buzzing and vibrant cascade of restaurants and bars and has close links to Cornwall, Exeter, Bristol, and London.
 It is a three year condensed course, which was important to me - being a mature student it would mean finishing a year earlier than a four year course!

 After finishing a BSc (Hons) degree in Ecology and MSc in Conservation Biology, I worked within the public and private sector of planning and ecology.
-However, after many years I felt unhappy in my career, I found out through a friend that Plymouth University was offering a three year course in dietetics.
+However, after many years I felt unhappy in my career, I found out through a friend that University of Plymouth was offering a three year course in dietetics.
 I have always had an interest in health and disease, wellbeing and food, and funnily enough when choosing to study for a degree after my A levels, it had been a toss-up between a career as a dietitian or ecologist!!
 So, with huge support from my family and friends I was encouraged to apply and go for it - I have never looked back.

 The course covers a wide range of areas allowing you to have a 'taster' of just about everything, I started the course with one particular area in mind and have now completely changed and would like to specialise in another!
 The course provides great support and direction and studying dietetics provides you with a stable profession that is fundamental for today's society and provides so much job satisfaction.
 If you love healthcare and diet this is the career for you!